gvwilson/sdxpy/src/oop/index.md

 abstract: >
-    Object-oriented programming was invented to solve two problems: what is a natural way to represent real-world "things" in code, and how can we organize that code so that it's easiser to undrestand, text, and extend?
+    Object-oriented programming was invented to solve two problems: what is a natural way to represent real-world "things" in code, and how can we organize that code so that it's easiser to understand, test, and extend?
     This chapter shows how object-oriented systems solve those problems by implementing a very simple object system using simpler data structures.
 syllabus: